ruggeri/tech-notes/randos/automotive/engines/04a-inline-four.md

   - These bikes are agile and smaller.
 But they would be wildly impractical for anything other than racing (a passenger, luggage, highway comfort).
-- Just a few brands make a 1000cc bike which makes ~100HP.
-  - Kawasaki doesn't make triples, so it offers the Ninja 1000SX.